-Agri-Tourism hasn’t quite caught on in the United States yet the way it has elsewhere, particularly in Europe, New Zealand and Australia.
-But more and more families are considering agri-vacations for organic, educational fun that also helps farmers and the agricultural industry thrive.
-These unique getaways feature festivals, farm animals, sugar plantations, pineapple farms, picturesque settings, educational activities and endless recreation.
-Bet yet, with a push from First Lady Michelle Obama, parents and grandparents are learning that healthy eating for all ages begins by knowing where our food comes from.
+Consider agri-vacations for organic, educational fun.
+Your bed n’board dollars help both community farmers and the agricultural industry thrive.
+Many agritourism getaways feature festivals, farm animals, sugar plantations, pineapple farms, picturesque settings, educational activities and endless recreation.
+Each is unique.
+Best yet, with a push from First Lady Michelle Obama, parents and grandparents are learning that healthy eating for all ages begins by knowing where our food comes from.

-Farms Stays and Agritourism Vacations in the US
+Farm Stays & Agritourism in the Eastern US

-Massachusetts: For more information on Agri-Tourism in Massachusetts, contact the state’s Department of Food and Agriculture at (617/626-1700).
+Massachusetts: For more information on Agri-Tourism in Massachusetts, contact the state’s Department of Food and Agriculture.

-Pennsylvania: For a directory of Farm Stay opportunities in the Pennsylvania Dutch Country, visit 800 PA Dutch Country.
+Pennsylvania: For a directory of Farm Stay opportunities in the Pennsylvania Dutch Country, visit Lancaster PA Farm Stays.

 Vermont: Couture’s Maple Shop B&B is a certified organic, working maple syrup farm in rural Vermont run by the Couture family since 1970.
 They welcome guests to stay overnight in four large and tidy bedrooms so they have an opportunity to milk the cows; meet the calves, chickens and cats; harvest hay, chop some firewood or tap maple trees in season.
 It’s also a great place to practice your French.

-North Carolina: The Inn at Celebrity Dairy (877/742-5176); a working dairy farm in North Carolina, where deer graze at dusk.
-Rising Meadow Farm (336/622-1795); also in the rolling hills of North Carolina, with a stocked pond for fishing and 128 acres of meadows and woodland for relaxing.
+North Carolina: The Inn at Celebrity Dairy; a working dairy farm in North Carolina, where deer graze at dusk.
+Rising Meadow Farm; also in the rolling hills of North Carolina, with a stocked pond for fishing and 128 acres of meadows and woodland for relaxing.

-Oklahoma: To get news, useful information, calendar of events, and resources on agri-tourism in Oklahoma, visit Oklahoma Agritourism or call (405/522-5800).
+Oklahoma: To get news, useful information, calendar of events, and resources on agritourism in Oklahoma, ranging from wineries to horseback riding and farm stays, visit Oklahoma Agritourism.

-Below are links to a handful of resources for international farm stays.
-Some are private, some are government-funded to support farmers, so check out whether they offer the right mix of educational opportunitiites (can my kids milk a cow or collect eggs at breakfast?) and are budget places to stay in a quiet, rural location.
+Below are links to a handful of resources for international agritourism organizations and farm stays.
+Some are private, some are government-funded to support farmers, some offer budget places to stay in quiet, rural locations.
+Check out whether they offer the right mix of educational opportunitiites; ie. can my kids milk a cow or collect eggs at breakfast?

-Italy: Agriturismo Italia based in Italy’ check out our video above.
+Italy: Agriturismo Italia based in Italy features authentic farm adventures; check out the video above.